PINTO0309/PINTO_model_zoo/455_YOLOv9-Gender/README.md

 |![image](https://github.com/user-attachments/assets/9deea5c3-3799-41b3-bfd0-44686756e415)|![image](https://github.com/user-attachments/assets/b461e250-92f2-4982-91dd-9fb775e3da4a)|
 |![000000090862](https://github.com/user-attachments/assets/9a7ee3ae-a4d1-4872-9924-577b0c2c231d)|![000000089648](https://github.com/user-attachments/assets/b977937c-5f46-41e4-8a78-e7a711a1bd23)|

+The `s` key on the keyboard can be used to enable or disable the gender recognition mode.

 https://github.com/user-attachments/assets/cc0ff8a6-5756-47f4-bece-142200a02e00

 The use of [CD-COCO: Complex Distorted COCO database for Scene-Context-Aware computer vision](https://github.com/aymanbegh/cd-coco) has also greatly improved resistance to various types of noise.